-The Division of Communication, Visual and Performing Arts requires internship experiences for students majoring in Communication Arts (PR/Advertising, Journalism, Digital Video Production) and Graphic Design prior to graduation.
+The Division of Communication, Visual and Performing Arts requires internship experiences for students in the three Communication Arts majors (PR/Advertising, Multimedia Journalism, Digital Content Production) and Graphic Design prior to graduation.
 These internships complement their senior seminar experiences and senior-level portfolio reviews.
 It is recommended that Communication Arts/ Visual Arts students intern during their junior and/or senior years.
-Lowerdivision students must obtain special permission from their department chair to participate in a Communication Arts/Visual Arts internship.
+Lower-division students must obtain special permission from their department chair to participate in a Communication Arts/Visual Arts internship.
 Communication Arts students must complete a minimum of two credit hours of CMM 490 and the one credit hour CMM 290 (Pre-Professional Development).
 Visual Arts students must complete a minimum of three credit hours of ART 490.
 These internship experiences are under the supervision of a Spring Hill College faculty member and an experienced advertising, public relations, journalism, broadcasting, photography, production, graphic design, gallery, studio or related professional.
 These internships provide students with learning opportunities and meaningful field experience in the professions they are exploring, while building their portfolios.
 Students are responsible for securing their internships.
-Listings of past internships and organizations interested in Spring Hill College Communication Arts/ Visual Arts interns are available at http://departments2.shc.edu/commarts.
 Students must invest approximately 55 hours into CMM/ART 490 for each hour of academic credit pursued.
 Periodic online reporting is required and other deadlines must be met for successful completion of a Communication Arts/Visual Arts internship.
 CMM/ART 490 is a variable credit course, which may be repeated for up to 6 credit hours.

-COMMUNICATION ARTS (CMM)
+COMMUNICATION ARTS